 You as the complaining party have the burden of demonstrating to a court that the new living arrangements have an adverse effect on your child.
 Courts prioritize the best interest of the child.

 Factors a judge will consider include the health, safety and welfare of your child around your ex-spouse’s new partner.
-Apart from any major issues such as a criminal record or violent behavior toward children, it is unlikely a court will adjust custody arrangements too drastically.
+It is unlikely a court will adjust custody arrangements too drastically.

 Ex-spouse moves out-of-state